Taut foliations from knot diagrams: Proof of the main theorem

 Our goal now is to construct coorientable taut foliations on surgeries on $L$.
-More precisely for every non-meridional slope $s$ on $K_0$ we want a coorientable taut foliation in the exterior of $L$ that intersects the boundary transversely in parallel curves of slope $s, \frac{1}{k_1},\dots, \frac{1}{k_n}$, respectively.
+More precisely, for every non-meridional slope $s$ on $K_0$, we aim to produce a coorientable taut foliation in the exterior of $L$ that intersects the boundary transversely in parallel curves of slope $s, \frac{1}{k_1}, \dots, \frac{1}{k_n}$, respectively.
 This will imply that $K$ is persistently foliar.
-The first step to do this is to define a branched surface $\overline{B}$ in the exterior of $L$ that has two meridional cusps (as defined in Definition \ref{def: cusps}) along a torus parallel to $\partial\nu K_0$ and that intersects the boundary components associated to $K_1\cup \dots \cup K_n$ in a train track realising the multislope $(r_1, \dots, r_n)$.
-This is done in Section \ref{subsec: constructing Bbar}.
-Then in Section \ref{subsec: more than 4 elements} and Section \ref{subsec: at most 4 elements} we show how a simple modification of $\overline{B}$ defines a branched surface $B$ that we can use to construct the desired foliations.
+The link $L$ enjoys all the properties that we used when studying the Borromean rings and the link $L8n5$ in the previous section, and we will proceed essentially in the same way.